How should you choose a mortgage?

 When you break it down, choosing a mortgage isn’t that hard.
 Simply follow the steps in the flowchart below.

-The graphic uses three specific loan traits as a starting point -- (1) Downpayment Amount, (2) Loan Size and (3) Credit Score -- then follows-up with specific questions to uncover a buyer's optimal mortgage program.
+The graphic uses three specific loan traits as a starting point — (1) Down payment Amount, (2) Loan Size and (3) Credit Score — then follows-up with specific questions to help you find your “optimal” mortgage loan program.

 In addition to identifying conventional loan opportunities via Fannie Mae and Freddie Mac, the flowchart identifies loan possibilities via the Federal Housing Administration (FHA), via jumbo mortgage lenders, and via niche mortgage programs including the USDA Rural Housing loan, the Department of Veterans Affairs VA loan, and the Fannie Mae Conventional 97 program.

 - Are you borrowing more than your local loan limit?

 - Do you plan to make a downpayment of 20% or more?